tobiasdigital/blueprints-learn.en/help/blueprints/customer-journeys/offer_decisioning/offers-overview.md

 * Online personalization via web or mobile inbound experiences.
 * Cross channel journey execution - offer consistency across web, mobile, email, and other interaction channels through Adobe Journey Optimizer.

+### Decision Management on the edge technical considerations

+* Requests per second = 5000.
+* Latency of response < 250ms.
+* Access to edge real-time profile.
+Only edge projected audiences and profile attributes will be available in the profile.
+* If personalization is required in first time experiences, hub will be ideal as the full profile is available.
+The edge profile must sync from the hub for the first time edge experience.
+Hence the very first experience from the edge will not include prior uploaded profile data to the hub.

 ## Related Documentation